Samarkina/twitter-subscribers/README.md

 # Twitter subscribers
 Pet Project with Spark and Python/Scala

+The Data Generator implemented in Python is located in the `scripts` folder.
+The Tests for it are contained in the `tests` folder.
+The Analytics part of the Application implemented in Scala is located in the `retweets-analytics/src/main` folder.
+The Tests for Analytics part is located in the `retweets-analytics/src/test` folder.

 ## Spark Introduction task
 1. Create a generator Parquet files with twitter data for this Task.
    Each Parquet file contains one of the tables below.